Compassion Fatigue And You: How To Avoid Burnout And Prioritize Self-Care

 • Mental burnout

-These symptoms may significantly impact a professional or caregiver’s ability to continue working effectively.
-Not only that but symptoms may be further complicated by working long hours without taking days off.
+These symptoms may significantly impact a professional’s or caregiver’s ability to continue working effectively.
+In addition, working long hours without taking days off may further complicate symptoms.

 Symptoms of compassion fatigue explained